data-88/brauteseth_website/src/content/projects/GWC_Book.md

 ![Advertising Books](/Advertising_Books.jpg)
 ![A is for a stack of books](/A-is-for-a-stack-of-books.jpg)

-# Buy now with stripe: https://buy.stripe.com/14kbMlclOgnd1C8dQS

-## Also available by order or by Clarkes Bookshop in Cape Town.
+### I sold all the copies but there might be something available by order or by Clarkes Bookshop in Cape Town.

 https://clarkesbooks.co.za/